-To help B2B founders understand their options, I created a list of the top B2B SaaS investors and SaaS accelerators based on founder feedback and each firm’s success in B2B:
+To help founders narrow down their search, I created a list of the top B2B SaaS investors and SaaS accelerators based on founder feedback and each firm’s success in B2B:

 Accel Partners: VC firm investing in early-stage B2B startups.
-Accel Partners has one of the most well-known venture capital firms in the world.
+Accel Partners is one of the most well-known venture capital firms in the world.
 Their investments include SaaS leaders like Dropbox, Slack, Atlassian, Docusign and Braintree; a real who’s who of the best SaaS businesses.

-Bessemer Venture Partners: Creators of the Top 10 Laws of Cloud Computing and SaaS.
-Bessemer Ventures is one of the most respected SaaS VC firms on the market with more than $4 billion invested in over 130 companies worldwide.
-When Bessemer decides to invest, other SaaS Investors typically follow.
+Bessemer Venture Partners: BVP are the creators of the Top 10 Laws of Cloud Computing and SaaS.
+They’re one of the most respected SaaS VC firms on the market with more than $4 billion invested in over 130 companies worldwide.
+When Bessemer decides to invest, other SaaS investors typically follow.

 Emergence Capital: One of the oldest enterprise-focused VC firms in the US.
 Emergence’s first investment was in Salesforce in the 90s.
 They’ve since invested in Yammer, Veeva, Box, and many other SaaS market leaders.
 They were early SaaS investors in video-conferencing startup Zoom, which IPO-ed earlier this year with a market cap of $17.7 billion.